Zematus/Worlds/Modding Guide/Guides/event_modding_guide.md

                                        evaluate after an event has successfully
                                        triggered.
 These can introduce changes to
                                        the target or any related entity.
-Please read expressions_guide.txt for more details
+Please read expressions_guide.md for more details
                                        on how to define valid effect expressions.

       "repeatable":                 -- (optional) Can only have 'true' or 'false'